NORDAM embraces the servant-leadership management philosophy, emphasizing these principles:

 In 2004, Clawson earned the Nacelle & Thrust Reverser Systems Division Leadership Award.

 Prior to joining the company, he was a senior design engineer for Lockheed Martin Aero & Naval Systems.
-His career also has spanned positions with McDonnell Douglas Aircraft and Boeing Military Airplane Company.
+His career also includes positions with McDonnell Douglas Aircraft and Boeing Military Airplane Company.

-Clawson holds a Bachelor of Science in mechanical engineering from the University of Missouri at Rolla, Mo.
+Clawson holds a Bachelor of Science degree in mechanical engineering from the University of Missouri at Rolla, Missouri.

-Jim Thompson is vice president, quality & technology, overseeing development of new products to meet customer requirements as well as the ongoing technical support of current production and legacy propulsion system products over their operational life cycles.
+Jim Thompson is vice president of quality and technology, overseeing development of new products as well as technical support of current production and legacy propulsion systems over their operational life cycles.
 His responsibilities include organization design and development, project management, development of enabling technologies, and departmental performance to customer and company business objectives.

-Thompson holds a Bachelor of Science, industrial technology, manufacturing degree from California State University, Long Beach, Calif., and a master's degree in business administration from Loyola Marymount University, Los Angeles, Calif.
+Thompson holds a Bachelor of Science degree in industrial technology and manufacturing from California State University in Long Beach, and a master’s degree in business administration from Loyola Marymount University, Los Angeles.
 Thompson is also a certified Six Sigma green belt.

 Joel R. Dougherty is vice president of human resources & EHS at NORDAM, where he supports all levels of the organization, from frontline stakeholders to corporate executives.